catalyst-team/catalyst/examples/atari/README.md

+## Catalyst.RL – Atari example

+This example shows how to use Catalyst.RL with
+- your custom environment, like Atari with a bunch of wrappers,
+- and custom agent, like CNN-based critic.

 1. System requirements – redis

     `sudo apt install redis-server`

-2. Python requirements – box2d
+2. Python requirements – OpenAI Gym  Atari

     ```bash
     pip install gym['atari']